kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. `labels`: added by COSI.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: added by COSI to defer `BucketRequest` deletion until backend deletion succeeds.
-1. `bucketPrefix`: (optional) prefix prepended to a COSI generated, random, backend bucket name, eg. “yosemite-photos-".
+1. `bucketPrefix`: (optional) prefix prepended to a COSI-generated, random, backend bucket name, eg. “yosemite-photos-".
 1. `bucketClassName`: (optional) name of the `BucketClass` used to provision this request.
-If omitted a default bucket class is used.
+If omitted, a default bucket class is used.
 If the bucket class is missing and a default cannot be found, an error is logged and the request is retried (with exponential backoff).
 1. `bucketName`: name of the cluster-wide `Bucket` instance.
 1. `bucketAvailable`: if true the bucket has been provisioned.
 If false then the bucket has not been provisioned and is unable to be accessed.

 #### Bucket

 A cluster-scoped, custom resource representing the abstraction of a single backend bucket.
-The relevant [BucketClass](#bucketlcass) fields are copied to the `Bucket`, so that the `Bucket` instance reflects the `BucketClass` at the time of `Bucket` creation.
+The relevant [BucketClass](#bucketclass) fields are copied to the `Bucket`, so that the `Bucket` instance reflects the `BucketClass` at the time of `Bucket` creation.

 There is a 1:1 mapping between a (BucketRequest)[#bucketrequest] and a `Bucket`, but a `Bucket` can exist without a BR, which is the brownfield use case.
 There is a 1:many mapping between a `Bucket` and [BucketAccess](#bucketaccess) instances.